ccoutant/dwarf-locations/003-cfi-update.md

 description on the DWARF evaluation stack] allows location descriptions on the stack.

+Change from CFA to CFL

+**FIXME: add**

+In much the same way that DWARF5's `DW_OP_push_object_address` needed to change to `DW_OP_push_object_location` in DWARF6.
+Call Frame Addresses, CFAs, need to change to Call Frame Locations, CFLs.
+GPUs use various locations to store previous frames which cannot be expressed as a simple address.

+**Ben: I remember Zoran talking about how Imagination GPUs store their stack.
+I would like a refresher on various ways that GPUs store their stack frame so that I can make a stronger case for this.**

+**Ben: a considerable portion of the changes are the formal definition kind of changes which we didn't universally make in the proposals that were ultimately passed.
+The size of this proposal can be substantially reduced if we limit those.
+It seems like they are only important in a few cases**

+With the addition of address spaces in General Support for Address Spaces https://dwarfstd.org/issues/260211.1.html the CFA Definition Instructions need to be properly defined to specify which address space they refer to.
+There alaso needs to be CFA Definition Instructions which can reference the address space.

+GPUs can spill registers to local GPU memory and so CFI needs to support this.

+Almost all uses of addresses in DWARF 5 are limited to defining location descriptions, or to be dereferenced to read memory.
+The exception is `DW_CFA_val_offset` which uses the address to set the value of a register.
+In order to support address spaces, the CFA DWARF expression is defined to be a memory location description.
+This allows it to specify an address space which is used to convert the offset address back to an address in that address space.

 ## PROPOSED CHANGES

+In Section 3.1 DWARF Expression Evaluation Context

+In bullet point 1 change:

+>    1. Required result kind
+>
+>    The kind of result required – either a
+>    location or a value – is determined by the DWARF construct where
+>    the expression is found.
+For example, DWARF attributes with class
+>    valexpr require a value, and attributes with class locexpr
+>    require a location (see Section 8.5.5 on page 235).

+to

+>    1. Required result kind
+>
+>    The kind of result required – either a
+>    location or a value – is determined by the DWARF construct where
+>    the expression is found.
+>
+>    *For example, A variable's DWARF attributes with class valexpr
+>    require a value, and attributes with class locexpr require a
+>    location (see Section 8.5.5 on page 235).
+Or when the expression
+>    is used in a CFI (see Section 7.4.2 on page 198), then the kind
+>    is determined by the register rule that points to the DWARF
+>    expression (see Section 7.4.1 on page 195).
+If the register rule
+>    is expression(E) then kind is a location, while if the rule is
+>    val_expression(E) then the kind is a value.*

+In bullet point 3 Current Compilation Unit add the following paragraph between the normative text and the non-normative text.

+>    DWARF exppressions used in CFI (see Section 7.4.2 on page 198) do
+>    not have a Compilation Unit in their context.

+In bullet point 6 Current call frame change "call frame address (CFA)" to "call frame location (CFL)"

+In bullet point 9 Current Object add the following paragraph.

+>    DWARF exppressions used in CFI (see Section 7.4.2 on page 198) do
+>    not have a Current Object in their context.

+Add a 10th bullet point:

+>    10. Current register
+>
+>    When a DWARF expression is evaluated in the context of a CFI
+>    entry (see Section 7.4.2 on page 198) the current register is the
+>    register whose contents are being recovered.
+>
+>    DWARF exppressions used for variable's location or value do not
+>    have a curret register in their context.

 In Section 3.6 Conxtext Query Perations add the following operation after `DW_OP_push_lane`: